rhimcc/BookBuddies/README.md

-github repo link: https://github.com/rhimcc/BookBuddies.git
+github repo link: https://github.com/rhimcc/BookBuddies.git If you want to use other logins:
+- Email: a@gmail.com
+- Password: 123456

+-  Email: b@gmail.com
+- Password: 123456

 # Store all your books in one place
 - Keep track of your books!
 - With bookshelf options of “Owned”, “Library” and “Borrowed”, you’ll be able to track where all your books came from